connectrpc/connectrpc.com/docs/faq.md

 To work around this, the gRPC team introduced the gRPC-Web protocol, which encodes trailers at the end of the response body.

-Some gRPC servers (including those built with `connect-go`) support the gRPC-Web protocol natively, so browsers can communicate directly with your backend.
+Some gRPC servers (including those built with Connect-Go) support the gRPC-Web protocol natively, so browsers can communicate directly with your backend.
 Most of Google's gRPC implementations don't support gRPC-Web, so you must run a proxy like Envoy to translate to and from the standard gRPC